jfcloutier/karma_system/design_notes/acting.md

 * Updates what it curently considers to be its most urgent intent
   * but only if no intent is already progressing toward being executed
-* Advances toward completion and as priority dictates the statuses
+* Advances toward completion, as priority dictates, the statuses
   * of its own intent
   * of directives in plans it received from parent CAs